Millions of women are never screened for cervical cancer. Photo: Anne Boyd.

 Raising awareness of prevention in many forms

 Collectively, the Alliance’s research findings suggested that it is possible to implement successful cervical cancer prevention programs in low-resource settings.
 Alternative screening methods, such as testing for DNA from the human papillomavirus; visual inspection; and one-visit, screen-and-treat approaches show promise for reducing the disproportionate burden of cervical cancer that women in developing countries carry.
-The Alliance communicated these findings—through fact sheets, manuals, issue papers, and other materials, all available on the Alliance for Cervical Cancer Prevention website—to policymakers, program planners, health care providers, community leaders, and researchers around the world.
+The Alliance communicated these findings—through fact sheets, manuals, issue papers, and other materials—to policymakers, program planners, health care providers, community leaders, and researchers around the world.

 Vaccines against human papillomavirus, which causes almost all cases of cervical cancer, are also a valuable approach.
 Building on the partnerships we developed through the Alliance, PATH is accelerating access to these vaccines in the developing world.